Section

 Episode 12 - Anterior Ocular Lesions - Benign or malignant?
 Change is significant!

-In this episode, we hear from Deborah, a patient diagnosed with a conjunctival melanoma as she recounts her patient journey from being seen by her optometrist, right through to successful treatment at Royal Liverpool University Hospital Oncology Unit.
+In this episode, we hear from Deborah, a patient diagnosed with conjunctival melanoma, as she recounts her journey from her initial visit to the optometrist through to successful treatment at the Royal Liverpool University Hospital Oncology Unit.

-Michelle Hanratty then goes on to talk to Professor Heinrich Heimann, Consultant Ophthalmic Surgeon, about lesions of the ocular surface and of the anterior chamber.
-The interview covers how to recognise pertinent signs of a potentially malignant lesion and the associated risks factors; how to manage such patients; when to monitor and when to refer, and the timelines involved in the patient journey.
-Investigation and treatment are described and the podcast ends with a final but powerful message about photographing anterior surface lesions.
+Michelle Hanratty then speaks with Professor Heinrich Heimann, consultant ophthalmic surgeon, about lesions of the ocular surface and anterior chamber.
+Their discussion covers how to recognise key signs of potentially malignant lesions, identify associated risk factors and determine when to monitor or refer patients, including the timelines involved in the patient journey.
+The episode also explores investigation and treatment approaches, concluding with a powerful reminder about the importance of photographing anterior surface lesions.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.